Here is our selection of the top attractions and things to do in Uganda.

 Some travel bloggers who visited the Kasubi Tombs are Travis and Erin from Twoyoungtravelers.com.

 See Lake Mutanda

-You can enjoy a visit to Kyangushu Island and village trips to see how the locals live their lives.
-Visit the Mutanda Island, which is the largest of the inhabited islands where you can enjoy views of the Congo border, Bwindi National Park, and Lake Mulehe
+You can also enjoy a visit to Kyangushu Island and village trips to see how the locals live their lives.
+Visit the Mutanda Island, which is the largest of the inhabited islands where you can enjoy views of the Congo border, Bwindi National Park, and Lake Mulehe.

 Around Lake Mutunda are a number of trails leading through the forest, including some set up by the Batwa and cultural institutions to teach you about the people who called this forest home.

 The Ssese Islands are an archipelago in Lake Victoria that deserve their own mention.
 Positioned in the north-west corner of the lake, the largest of these islands is Bugala Island where you can find Kalangala town.